fenzor28/SQL-Project-Zorro/cleaning_data.md

 ## ALL_SESSIONS TABLE

-By performing the same query below for each column I found thatsome columns have duplicates.
 In a dataset that captures visitor sessions, it's common to have multiple rows for the same visitor, representing different sessions or interactions.
 Therefore, a single column might not be unique across the entire dataset.
-We could consider a combination of columns to uniquely identify each row.
+I decided to add an Auto-Incremented ID.

+By performing the same query below for each column I found that some columns have duplicates.
 ```
 select fullvisitorid, count(*)
 FROM all_sessions